SAM3D: Zero-Shot 3D Object Detection via Segment Anything Model: Appendix

 Through the qualitative results and ablation studies, we show that it is possible to leverage SAM, trained on large-scale segmentation datasets without any 3D annotation, to solve the zero-shot object detection task for outdoor scenes.

-However, there are some vital areas for improvement for our current method, and we leave these issues to be solved in the future: \begin{itemize} \item Utilizing BEV images as representations means our method may be unsuitable for indoor scenes.
+However, there are some areas for improvement in our current method, and we leave these issues to be solved in the future: \begin{itemize} \item Utilizing BEV images as representations means our method may be unsuitable for indoor scenes.
 Finding a better scene representation will be a good solution. \item Due to the occlusion, truncation, and sparsity of LiDAR points, our method generates many false negatives, especially for distant objects.
 Considering the information from other modalities will be helpful. \item Although we have already reduced the inference time by 5$\times$, the inference speed (2 FPS on a single NVIDIA GeForce RTX 4090) is still limited to the complexity of SAM, especially when the number of point prompts is large.
 Conducting model compression and distillation might solve this problem. \item Our method currently does not support multi-class detection because of the lack of semantic label outputs from SAM.
-One possible solution is to leverage 3D vision-language models (\eg, CLIP Goes 3D~\cite{hegde2023clip_goes_3d}) for zero-shot classification. \end{itemize}
+One possible solution is to leverage 3D vision-language models (e.g., CLIP Goes 3D~\cite{hegde2023clip_goes_3d}, CrowdCLIP~\cite{liang2023crowdclip}) for zero-shot classification. \end{itemize}

-Although our method is only an early attempt, it shows the great possibility and opportunity to unleash the potential of foundation models like SAM on 3D vision tasks, especially on 3D object detection.
-With technologies like few-shot learning and prompt engineering, we can take advantage of vision foundation models more effectively to better solve 3D tasks, especially considering the vast difference between scales of 2D and 3D data.
+We believe our method shows the great possibility and opportunity to unleash the potential of foundation models like SAM on 3D vision tasks, especially on 3D object detection.
+With technologies like few-shot learning and prompt engineering, we can use vision foundation models more effectively to solve 3D tasks better, especially considering the vast difference between scales of 2D and 3D data.